 All drop bags must be at drop area no later than 5:30 AM, located in parking lot before you walk through the gate to descend to Kentucky Camp.
 You are responsible for placing your bag in proper Aid Station bin.
 Drop Bags will be allowed at all Aid Stations.

 Please put your name, aid station name, and your bib number on your drop bags!

 After you leave the starting line you become a number.
 You are tracked by, found by, listed by your number!

 We will be bringing Drop Bags back to the drop off location periodically throughout the day.
 You are responsible for retrieving your bag.
 We will not ship bags to anyone.

 If you are age 60 or older, you are allowed to have one pacer join you on the second loop.
+Runners entered in the 75 mile distance may have a pacer on the third loop.
 Pacers can start at any Aid Station except Melendrez Pass.
 Pacers must inform Aid Station captain and Ham Radio operator of their intention to participate and announce their presence at each Aid Station.
+Muling is not allowed.